 There are three factors we consider when assessing a case: liability, causation/damages, and coverage.

 At Hancock Law, we represent individuals involved in an accident who are not at fault in any way.
 The most common type of personal injury case is a car accident, so this means the individual was not issued a ticket at the scene of the accident.

-Last, we consider the amount of available insurance coverages.
+Last, we consider the number of available insurance coverages.
 What kind of coverage does the at-fault party have under his/her policy?
 What kind of coverage do you have under your own policy?
-Without insurance coverage, there is often no other way for someone to recover for injuries sustained in a car accident.
+Without insurance coverage, there is often no other way for someone to recover from injuries sustained in a car accident.

 Why should someone visit an attorney after an injury?

 A better question to ask yourself following an accident is, “Why not see a personal injury attorney?”
 At Hancock Law, we work on a contingency fee basis, which means we are only paid if there is a recovery.
 If you are worried about not having a case and it turns out you don’t have one, what harm has been done by seeking help from an attorney?
 If there is no recovery, you owe us nothing for our time or costs in the matter.
 The alternative is that you refuse to seek the help of an attorney following an accident and it turns out you do have a case…or at least you would have if you hired someone as your advocate.

 You may not realize you have a case initially.
 Very serious injuries following an accident can be present, but the automatic reaction of most people is that the pain will go away.
 It is not long before you realize the pain is not only still there, but it is getting worse.
 Waiting to seek necessary medical treatment can have an extremely negative impact on both your physical condition and your case.
 It is in your best interest to contact a personal injury attorney sooner rather than later.